isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-Time forgotten Trades.md

 An Indian fortune teller, dressed in a white <i>dhoti</i> and shirt, would have had an even more basic set-up: a small table or even just the pavement itself, where a deck of 27 fortune cards would be displayed along with some charts, a notebook and caged parakeets.
 To supplement their paltry daily incomes of $10 to $15, they would also participate in cultural shows and trade exhibitions, earning up to $100 to $200 per job.

-**Then and Now**<br>In the past, fortune tellers were usually found along five-foot-ways and in temple grounds.
+**Then and Now**<br>In the past, fortune tellers were usually found along five-foot-ways and on temple grounds.
 Today, Chinese fortune tellers are still commonly seen around Chinatown, at Kwan Im Thong Hood Cho Temple on Waterloo Street, and at older HDB estates such as Bedok, Toa Payoh and Ang Mo Kio.

 Parrot astrologers were based at Serangoon Road but they also made house calls, especially during festive occasions.
 Today, there are fewer than five still in business in Little India, as many Indians have ceased to believe in this method of divination.[^8]